 His work Break & Break! was the winner of Performing Arts Award of the 17th Taishin Arts Award (Taiwan).
 His work 1875 Ravel and Bolero won the first prize of Global Dance Contest held by Sadler’s Wells Theatre (UK) in 2009.
 In the same year, Start with the Body won the bronze place of International Choreography Competition held by Cross Connection Ballet (Denmark).

 His works have been presented by various festivals and theaters, such as Fall for Dance (New York), Internationale Tanzmesse NRW (Düsseldorf), Sadler’s Wells Theatre (London), Avignon OFF, Rencontres Essonne Danse (Évry), Hong Kong Arts Festival, National Theater & Concert Hall (Taipei).
+In 2020 he became the first artist selected into the Weiwuying Artist-in-Residence program of National Kaohsiung Center for the Arts.

 He has also collaborated with other companies and ensembles, such as HORSE, Cloud Gate 2, Scarecrow Contemporary Dance Company, LuxuryLogico, Very Theatre, Hong Kong Sinfonietta, Unlock Dancing Plaza (Hong Kong), City Contemporary Dance Company (Hong Kong) and Beijing Dance/LDTX.

 Chou is also a producer.
 After establishing his company, Shu-Yi & Dancers, he has planned and produced the “Next Choreography Project” (2011~2014), an annual showcase platform for new choreographers, encouraging them to develop their esthetics as well as strengthening the relationship between the dance scene and the audience.
 He has also led the “Dance-Travel Project” (2011~2014), bringing his work to outdoor spaces and reaching out to more citizens with the beauty of dance.
+In response to the impact of COVID-19, he curated a three-day event, “Unfolding Futures – Body Motion Short Film Festival”, to introduce unique artists through images.

 His choreography works include: Almost 55 (2019), Break & Break!
 (2018,) Visible and Invisible (2014), About Living (2013), Reenactment-In the Midst of Memories(2012), The Last Day of Mr. Chou (2012), Reenactment (2011), Faceless (2011), Start with Body (2008), Shadow of Andersen’s Illusion (2008), Visible City, People Filled with Air (2007), S (2007), 1875 Ravel and Bolero (2006), among others.